SAJJAD-BAGHERI-BABA-AHMADI/tamper-detection/README.md

 If you find my paper and code useful or if you want to use it, Please cite my paper in your reference as following:

-Bagheri Baba Ahmadi, Sajjad, et al. "An intelligent and blind image watermarking scheme based on hybrid SVD transforms using human visual system characteristics."
-The Visual Computer 37.2 (2021): 385-409.
+Ahmadi, Sajjad Bagheri Baba, et al. "An intelligent and blind dual color image watermarking for authentication and copyright protection."
+Applied Intelligence 51.3 (2021): 1701-1732.

 Contact me if you have question: s.bagheri1367@yahoo.com